sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

   // We are on the success page
   await expect(
-    page.getByText('thank you for signing up') ).toBeVisible();
+    page.getByText('thank you for signing up'), ).toBeVisible();
 });
 ```